ZoeLeBlanc/IntroToDH2020/week4/virtual_environment.md

 ![install pip](../week5/images/install_pip.png)

-1. Check if you have pip installed [https://stackoverflow.com/questions/40868345/checking-whether-the-pip-is-installed](https://stackoverflow.com/questions/40868345/checking-whether-the-pip-is-installed)
+If you get any errors, you can check if you have pip installed [https://stackoverflow.com/questions/40868345/checking-whether-the-pip-is-installed](https://stackoverflow.com/questions/40868345/checking-whether-the-pip-is-installed)

-2. Install Pipenv (follow instructions) [https://docs.python-guide.org/dev/virtualenvs/#installing-pipenv](https://docs.python-guide.org/dev/virtualenvs/#installing-pipenv)
+Now we'll install Pipenv (follow instructions) [https://docs.python-guide.org/dev/virtualenvs/#installing-pipenv](https://docs.python-guide.org/dev/virtualenvs/#installing-pipenv)

 *If you get an error message, Slack message the instructor*